-The 13 week ultrasound (the official name is the First Trimester Structural Ultrasound Examination) is an ultrasound that is offered to all pregnant women who are under the care of a midwife or gynaecologist.
-It is fully reimbursed by the health insurance.
+The 13 week ultrasound (the official name is the First Trimester Structural Ultrasound Examination) is an ultrasound that is offered in the form of a review to all pregnant women who are under the care of a midwife or gynaecologist.
+It is fully reimbursed.
 The ultrasound may take place between a pregnancy of 13 and 14 weeks and three days.

 Officially it is possible to perform the 13-week ultrasound a little sooner in pregnancy, but we do not opt for that at Echo Amsterdam because of the high chance that not all structures and organs are to be properly visualized because the baby will be just too small.

 The 13-week ultrasound is part of an official national population survey.
 For this reason, there are strict agreements and regulations to plan and carry out this research.
 We can and may only perform the 13-week ultrasound within the specified gestational age.

 During the 13 week ultrasound, the sonographer will look at all visible organs and structures of the baby.
 For example, the sonographer assesses the skull, brain, heart, abdomen, arms and legs and the spine.
 We try to detect any abnormalities in the baby at an early stage.